aimhubio/aim/docs/source/guides/integrations/basic_aim_tensorflow_event_conversion.md

 ### Show TensorFlow events in Aim

-Aim give your possibility to convert TensorFlow event files into native format and show them directly inside the Aim interface.
+Aim gives your possibility to convert TensorFlow event files into native format and show them directly inside the Aim interface.

 Before showing the events in aim, the event files have to pass